NuLink-network/docs/product/staker/dashboard.md

 # NuLink Staking Dashboard

 ## Overview
 NuLink Staking Dashboard is a platform for managing the staker/worker account.
 Users could log in his staking account through the Metamask wallet, stake NLKs(test), and bond `Worker` account to get the reward.
-You can access NuLink Staking DApp through this [link](https://dashboard.testnet.nulink.org).
+You can access NuLink Staking Dashboard through this [link](https://dashboard.testnet.nulink.org).

 **Remark:**
 To access the NuLink Dashboard for the Horus network, users must obtain the initial funds of NLKs (test) and BNBs (test) by clicking the faucet button located in the upper right corner.